gravyboat/bulkeats/content/Meals/turkeysloppyjoes.rst

 ------------------------

 - Start by heating up the pan, dicing the yellow onion, and mincing the garlic.
-- Once hot add the coconut oil, when nearly smoking add ground turkey breast and use a wooden spoon to break up the turkey as it cooks.
+- Once the pan is hot add the coconut oil, when nearly smoking add ground turkey breast and use a wooden spoon to break up the turkey as it cooks.
 - Add Salt and pepper.
 - Once turkey has lost most pink color add the yellow onion.
-- Once turkey is no longer pink and onion has started to become translucent add the tomato sauce, soy sauce, worcestershire sauce, ketchup, tomato paste, mined garlic, and spices.
+- When the turkey is no longer pink and onion has started to become translucent add the tomato sauce, soy sauce, worcestershire sauce, ketchup, tomato paste, mined garlic, and spices.
 Mix well.
 - Turn down the heat to simmer so there is a small amount of bubbling going,